pfichtner/virtualavr/README.md

 - **Apache License 2.0** — for open-source use and compatibility with Apache projects.
 - **Commercial License** — for proprietary/commercial use not permitted by the Apache License.

-If you want to use this software commercially without complying with Apache 2.0, please contact: virtualavr@public-files.de for a commercial license.
+You are free to use, modify, and distribute this software—including for commercial purposes—under the terms of the Apache License 2.0.
+If you want to do something beyond what the license allows, you must obtain a separate license from the copyright holder.
+Please contact us at virtualavr@public-files.de